stkent/stkent.github.io/_posts/2016-08-28-capturing-Nougat-screenshots-using-adb-shell.md

 # Background

-The output of the adb shell's screencap utility is known to be somewhat funky on older (read: pre-Nougat) versions of Android.
+The output of the adb shell’s screencap utility is known to be somewhat funky on older (read: pre-Nougat) versions of Android.
 In particular, "adb shell" performs an automatic [line feed (LF) to {carriage return (CR) + line feed (LF)}](http://stackoverflow.com/a/13593914/2911458){:new_tab} conversion.
 This can be observed by capturing a “naive” screenshot (no [perl sanitization](http://blog.shvetsov.com/2013/02/grab-android-screenshot-to-computer-via.html){:new_tab}):

 {% highlight bash %}
 adb shell screencap -p > "screenshot.png"